-Premium (MR P) time the contract was entered

-input source: into until the expiry of the
+input source: government securities

-Credit Suisse Global contract.
+Credit Suisse Global (AGS);

-Investment R eturns Assumptions applied:

-Yearbook, pre pared a risk free rate estimated

-by Dimson, M arsh by reference to the yield

-and Staunton (2017 on 10 year Australian

-edition) government securities

-(AGS);

-a constant MRP of 6.6
+Investment Returns a constant MRP of 6.6

-percent over the life of the
+Yearbook, prepared percent over the life of the

-pipeline; and
+by Dimson, Marsh pipeline; and

-an equity beta ranging
+and Staunton (2017 an equity beta ranging

-from 0.70 to 0.94 over the
+edition) from 0.70 to 0.94 over the

 period (expressed at a

 gearing of 50 percent -

 reflecting regulatory

 precedent as applied by

 the ACCC and the AER for

 gas transmission equity

 betas, plus a positive

 adjustment to account for

 the additional risks

 associated with operating

 an unregulated gas

 transmission business

 such as VicHub and

 increased technology risks

 associated with

 government's climate

 change and emission

 policies).

 Notes:

 Equity raising costs (i.e. the

 upfront expenses business

 may incur when issuing new

 capital) are assumed to be

 equal to zero, which is a

 conservative assumption.

 MRP

+Base Information

+Table Name Asset Descript ion Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 2 Source Methodology Assumptions

 The Credit Suisse Global

 Investment Returns

 Yearbook, prepared by

 Dimson, Marsh and Staunton,

 is a well-accepted source of

 estimates for average excess

 returns.
 The 2017 edition of

 the yearbook estimates the

 arithmetic average premium

 of Australian equities over

 Australian government bonds

 to be 6.6 percent over the

 period from 1990 to 2016.4

-Importantly, this estimate

-includes only the returns from
+Importantly, this estimate includes only the returns from

 dividends and capital gains,

 and is not grossed up for the

 value of imputation credits.

 This estimate is therefore

 consistent with a value for

 gamma of zero.

 MRP of 6.6 percent

 represents our best estimate

 of a historical average of

 excess market returns,

 consistent with valuing

 imputation credits at zero.

-- · · · · · · · · · · · · · · · · · · ·